Skip Navigation

 • Exercise tests.
 These tests are another procedure to test lung function.

 • Perfusion lung scan.
 This test uses small amounts of radioactive substances to study blood flow (perfusion) in your lungs.
 Immediately after injecting radioisotopes into a vein in your arm, the doctor uses a gamma camera to take pictures of the blood flow into your lungs.
 This test is often conducted along with a ventilation scan in which you inhale a small amount of radioisotopes while a gamma camera records the movement of air into your lungs.
+This test can help determine if chronic blood clots could be a cause for your pulmonary hypertension.

 • VATS lung biopsy.
 In rare situations, your physician may recommend this procedure to extract a small tissue sample of your lungs.
 VATS surgery uses a small camera to see inside the chest, while the surgery is done inside the chest through two small “band-aid” incisions.
 Advantages of this minimally invasive technique include: